solacecommunity/solace-prometheus-exporter/README.md

       --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json] --config-file=CONFIG-FILE  Path and name of config file.
 See sample file solace_exporter.ini.</code></pre>

-The configuration parameters can be placed into a config file or into a set of environment variables.
+The configuration parameters can be placed into a config file or into a set of environment variables or can be given via URL.
 For Docker you should prefer the environment variable configuration method (see below).<br/> If the exporter is started with a config file argument then the config file entries have precedence over the environment variables.
-If a parameter is neither found in the config file nor in the environment the exporter exits with an error.<br/>
+If a parameter is neither found in URL nor the config file nor in the environment the exporter exits with an error.<br/>

 ### Config File